Barddhaman Junction railway station: Barddhaman Loco Shed

+The shed was commissioned in September 1983.
+Even though it is named as Diesel loco shed, Barddhaman, it only holds electric locomotives now.

 Incidents

-On two different dates, April 6 and 13 of 2003, employees of a private security agency fired at fleeing coal thieves, injuring a passerby and on the later date, a hawker.
-Following these incidents, a large mob comprising the station's hawkers and residents of the area, clashed with police forces leading to a baton charge and arrests, on April 14, 2003.
+On two different dates, 6 and 13 April 2003, employees of a private security agency fired at fleeing coal thieves, injuring a passerby and on the later date, a hawker.
+Following these incidents, a large mob comprising the station's hawkers and residents of the area clashed with police forces, leading to a baton charge and arrests on 14 April 2003.

-On Friday, 9 November 2019, several people were injured in a stampede over a footbridge at the station.
+On Friday, 8 November 2019, around 20 people were injured in a stampede over a footbridge at the station.

-On Saturday, 4 January 2020, a major portion of the main entrance gate of the railway station collapsed, injuring several people.
+On Saturday, 4 January 2020, a major portion of the main entrance gate of the railway station collapsed,one died and several people injured.
 Construction activities were taking place at the site of the accident.

+On 7 June 2020, A portion of the balcony at the entrance to platform number one collapsed, injuring one passenger.

+On 13 December 2023, a 133 year old water tank on Platform 4 and 5 suddenly collapsed during afternoon.
+Four people lost their lives.
+34 were injured.
+On the same day, there was a stampede, injuring two people.

+On 29 January 2024,The RMS building, located next to the main entrance of the station, collapsed.
+However, no major accident occurred as no one was in the office at the time of the accident.

+On Sunday,12 October 2025 at 17:18, several people got injured in a stampede over foot over bridge near platform no 4&5.
+Report says that around 10–12 people were injured and one died in the chaos that followed when a woman reportedly lost her balance on the crowded bridge due to delay announcement of trains.